SJSU272LabF18/SalePredict/README.md

 ### Project Idea 2: Will It Sell? - Android App Success Predictor

+Ever made an app that got you pulling all-nighters for weeks, only to get the lowest possible ranking on the app store?
+Sure feels terrible.
+Next time you build an app, use this prediction system to assess the success of your app before you start off with the development.
+Our prediction system applies sentiment analysis on the description you provide and provides you with a detailed analysis of your apps selling quotient.

 ### Project Idea 3: TakeMeHome! - A Campus Ride Companion App